KIONA-BENTON MIDDLE SCHOOL

 Students should bring a signed note from a parent or guardian if it is necessary to leave school during the day for any special appointment.
 The note should state the reason and the time the student is to be excused.
 Students will bring the note to the office before school for an early dismissal slip.
 Parents must sign the student out through the office before leaving campus.
 Students will only be released to the adults listed on their Emergency Form.
 If circumstances change, please notify the school so the emergency information can be modified.
 Students will be called down to the office when the parent arrives to sign them out.

 Students missing school due to a vacation are asked to inform the principal with enough time so a plan can be established for teacher communication and work completion.
+It is the responsibility of the student to ask for any missed work not provided upon return to school.
 Failure to do so may result in unexcused absences and grade change.

 All school policies will apply to evening events, such as concerts, celebrations, drama productions, activity nights etc. This includes adhering to the dress code and attendance policy.
-Students must be in school a full day to attend or participate in the event, unless a pre-approval absence form has been filled out.
+Students must be in school a full day to attend or participate in the event.
 If conduct at school results in disciplinary action, such as in-school suspension or out-of-school suspension, the student will be unable to participate.
 Disciplinary situations at any evening event may result in additional consequences.

 Students need to inform teachers when they will be gone from class on a field trip.
 Students are always responsible for making up late or missed assignments.
 All school rules, bus rules and policies apply on field trips.